kalviumcommunity/S51_Prasanth_Capstone_PodKast/README.md

 - **Database**: MongoDB provides a scalable and flexible database solution for storing user data and podcast information.
 - **Authentication**: JWT tokens ensure secure authentication and authorization for user sessions.
 - **Cloud Integration**: Utilizes Firebase Storage for secure cloud storage of podcast audio files.
-- **Deployment**: Deployed on Heroku for backend services and Firebase Hosting for frontend deployment.
+- **Deployment**: Deployed on Render for backend services and Netlify Hosting for frontend deployment.

 ## Installation